briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 **Trial 1:** The water barely dissolved all of the cornstarch, and once heated, the cornstarch formed a heterogenous solid mass that began to bubble and burn.

-**Trial 2:** The lime juice did not congeal as quickly, but after leaving unstirred for a few minutes, also bubbled, congealed, and was lightly scorched
+**Trial 2:** I attempted to use half as much cornstarch, and the lime juice did not congeal as quickly.
+After leaving on medium for ~3 minutes, the mixture turned into a light yellow gel, but was somewhat heterogenous, and began to bubble and burn.
+I suspect the starch had begun to breakdown and burn as sugar, meaning more stirring could help at this stage.
+Nevertheless, if the mixture had to be cooked for ~

 **Trial 3:** The mixture quickly formed a homogenous goo and did not burn (thanks to constant stirring).
 After 10 minutes I poured the goo into a separate container.